ORNL-Fusion/tokdesigner-doc/docs/step1.rst

 Equilibrium at the reference point
 ==================================

 This step illustrates one-point reactor simulation, where we formulate key physics assumptions.
 We start with a *system-code-like model* but with more consistent/accurate calculation of the bootstrap current, fusion reaction etc, self-consistent with the exact MHD equilibrium and more realistic plasma profiles.
-Note that users can raise the fidelity of each component or add/remove components as neede, for instance, use TGLF for core transport and EPED for pedestal, rather than specify the constraint H98.
+Note that users can raise the fidelity of each component or add/remove components as needed, for instance, use TGLF for core transport and EPED for pedestal, rather than specify the constraint H98.
 `Later  <https://github.com/ORNL-Fusion/tokdesigner-doc/tree/main/docs/under_construction.rst>`_.
 we will come back to use the full theory-based models.